 - We do not store or share any of this information.

-This study done in 1990 showed that pregnancy lasted an average of 288 days past last menstrual period (LMP) for Caucasian first-time moms.
-For Caucasian women who were not first-time moms, their date of delivery averaged 283 days past LMP (3 days after Naegele’s rule predicted).
-This finding is known as the Mittendorf-Williams rule.
+- This study done in 1990 that showed pregnancy lasted an average of 288 days past a woman’s last menstrual period (LMP) for Caucasian first-time moms.
+For Caucasian women who were not first-time moms, their date of delivery averaged 283 days past LMP (three days after Naegele’s rule predicted).

-Read more about how pregnancy due dates are calculated on our basic due date calculator page.
+Read more about how pregnancy due dates are calculated (and why they are hardly ever set in stone) on our basic due date calculator page.